irlbunny/BeatSaberShaderTools/README.md

 Various tools for helping create shaders that work *properly* inside Beat Saber.
 If you have any issues, please report them in this repo or DM me on Discord: `kaitlyn~#3777`

 ## BloomFog.cginc
 Allows for easily mixing in the Bloom Fog from Beat Saber with the output of your shader, allowing objects to cleanly fade in without popping in (e.g. custom notes).
-Properly handles fog attenuation/offset, works on PC and should work on Quest as well.
+Properly handles fog attenuation/offset, as well as height fog, works on PC and should work on Quest as well.

-Notes:
-- Height Fog is experimental and may have issues, use at your own risk!

 Unlit Shader Usage:
 - Include the CGINC in your shader, example: `#include "BloomFog.cginc"`